Trusted marketplace for Formula 1, concerts & more. Tickets are sold by verified sellers and may be above or below face value.

 History of the Formula 1 Australian Grand Prix

 The Australian Grand Prix has been part of the Formula One World Championship since 1985, where it was held in Adelaide before being replaced by Albert Park, the circuit we know and love today, in 1996.
 Adelaide was often the final event in the F1 calendar, but the move to Melbourne brought it to one of the first races of each season.
 As a result, Albert Park has seen the first-ever races of Jacques Villeneuve, Lewis Hamilton, Fernando Alonso and Kimi Räikkönen.
 In 2024, the Melbourne Grand Prix sold out for the first time, so it’s recommended to secure your tickets today.
-Grab your Australian Grand Prix tickets for 2026 to see Kimi Antonelli’s rookie race and Oliver Bearman take part in his first full-time drive.
+Grab your Australian Grand Prix tickets for 2026 to see Hadjar’s first race for Red Bull, the debut of Lindblad (Racing Bulls) and the entrance of the new F1 team Cadillac with experienced drivers Bottas and Perez.

 The news of the Australian GP moving to Albert Park in Melbourne was met with protests.
 ‘Save Albert Park’ resisted the GP on the basis of a public park being shut for over a week per year and that the economic benefits were rarely seen by the locals.